Oliver Perry Dennis: Career

 By 1880, Oliver P. was working as a carpenter.
 He worked as an architect in Tacoma, Washington from 1888 to 1901, with the majority of his work done in partnership with John G. Proctor.
 In 1896, he partnered with Lyman Farwell to create Dennis and Farwell in Los Angeles, California.
 In 1914, he once again worked on his own, and the following year he became partner at Dennis and Rasche.
 He went solo again in 1919.

 Oliver P.'s most notable works were done during his time at Dennis and Farwell.
-These projects include:
+These projects include (in Los Angeles unless otherwise noted):